npge/npge/doc/API.md

 then `other` is likely to be used read-only to generate blocks for `target`.
 This is not a hard rule, though.

-Global blocksets' names can get any value.
+Global blocksets' names can get any value
+(we used "input_blocks", "blast_hits" and "pangenome"
+in the script).
 If `target` or `other` blockset of a processor is not specified, then global blockset with a such name is used.